top of page

 Every parent’s priority is to provide the best environment to support their child’s health as they develop and grow.
 Osteopathic practice is safe and effective.
 Research has shown that people trust their osteopath and are extremely satisfied by their experience of osteopathic care.

-Children’s requirements different depending on the stage of their development.
+Children’s requirements differ depending on the stage of their development.
 As they grow from infants, toddlers, children to teenagers, I will consider your child’s individual needs, age and stage of development, and adapt their advice and treatment accordingly.
-Babies’ skeletons are softer than an adult’s and so I will therefore use gentler techniques such as cranial osteopathy when treating babies.

 Source: https://www.iosteopathy.org/what-we-treat/osteopathy-for-children/